bhattsameer/bhattsameer.github.io/_posts/2021/2021-06-23-Intercepting-flutter-iOS-application.md

     ![12_1.png](/images/Intercepting_flutter_iOS_application/12_1.png)

     Also perform Scalar search for Magic number 0x186.
-    Now to understand what is this magic number you should read this blog by [nviso](https://blog.nviso.eu/2020/05/20/intercepting-flutter-traffic-on-android-x64/) Team.
+    To understand what is this magic number in details I suggest you should read this blog by [nviso](https://blog.nviso.eu/2020/05/20/intercepting-flutter-traffic-on-android-x64/) Team.
     ![13.png](/images/Intercepting_flutter_iOS_application/13.png)

     Click on the output you got from string search of x509.cc and you will moved to the address directally.